-When it comes to chocolate, I have my personal favorites, least of which are the small, bite-sized confections known as “chocolates.”
-One thing that really irks me is biting into an unknown chocolate to discover its delicious exterior is hiding some disgusting filling that I just can’t seem to stop tasting for hours afterwards.
+When it comes to chocolate, we have our personal favorites, least of which are the small, bite-sized confections known as “chocolates.”
+One thing that really irks us is biting into an unknown chocolate to discover its delicious exterior is hiding some disgusting filling that we just can’t seem to stop tasting for hours afterwards.

-We all have our favorite chocolate desserts and confections, many of which were cultivated as a child, so I too have to admit that even though I ended up gaining extensive experience as a pastry chef, some of my VERY favorite chocolate treats are ones that I binged on as a kid.
+We all have our favorite chocolate desserts and confections, many of which were cultivated as a child, so we too have to admit that even though we ended up gaining extensive experience as a pastry chefs, some of or VERY favorite chocolate treats are ones that we binged on as a kid.

 Some habits are hard to break; some you don’t even want to try.

-Depending on the recipes used, here’s my personal Top 10 List of Favorite Desserts or Treats Featuring Chocolate.
+Depending on the recipes used, here’s our Top 10 List of Favorite Desserts or Treats Featuring Chocolate.

 1. Chocolate Mousse